Postdoc to PI Webinar: Navigating Faculty Positions in the U.S. | On-Demand

-Following popular demand for webinars tailored to country-specific postdoc-to-PI pathways, this session focuses on the United States academic system, drawing on the experience of faculty members actively involved in hiring and mentoring.
+Following popular demand for webinars tailored to country-specific postdoc-to-PI pathways, this session focused on the United States academic system, drawing on the experience of faculty members actively involved in hiring and mentoring.

 Webinar On-Demand: Postdoc to PI: Navigating Faculty Positions in the U.S